Lie-transform derivation of oscillation-center quasilinear theory: Oscillation-center Vlasov theory in the presence of quasilinear diffusion

 By using the formal solution (\ref{eq:fg_sol}), we readily find the solution

-which is given by Eq.~\cite{Dewar:1973}(24) with the sign difference mentioned above.
-As we approach the resonance at $\omega_{0} = {\bf k}\bdot{\bf v}$, the numerator $1 - \Delta$ is assumed to vanish faster than the denominator and, therefore, the scalar field $\ov{S}_{1}({\bf p},\delta t)$ vanishes at resonance.
+where we omit the second-order partial time derivative of $\ov{\Phi}_{1}$.
+We note that Eq.~\eqref{eq:S1_Delta} is identical to Eq.~\cite{Dewar:1973}(24) except for the sign difference mentioned above.
+As we approach the resonance at $\omega_{0} = {\bf k}\bdot{\bf v}$, the numerator $1 - \Delta$ vanishes and, therefore, the scalar field $\ov{S}_{1}({\bf p},\delta t)$ vanishes at resonance.

 Next, when Eq.~(\ref{eq:H1_S1}) is inserted into the first-order oscillation-center Vlasov equation (\ref{eq:OCVlasov_1}), we obtain

 which yields the resonant first-order oscillation-center Vlasov distribution